Famous British People

 18. The first famous lines to the hobbit were written down on a blank, empty exam paper he was once marking.
 'In a hole in the ground lived a hobbit"

 19. When agents from Nazi Germany wished to translate the Hobbit into German, they sent a letter asking to prove he was 'Aryan'.
-Tolkien gave a scathing reply, saying amongst other thing that he wished he had Jewish ancestors.
+Tolkien gave a scathing reply, saying amongst other things that he wished he had Jewish ancestors.

-20. Tolkien had a dislike for cars, and spent most of his adult life relying on bicycles and trains.
+20. Tolkien had a dislike for cars and spent most of his adult life relying on bicycles and trains.
 He had a particular love of the Oxfordshire countryside and was dismayed when it was covered with new roads.

 21. When an American company published an authorised copy of 'Lord of the Rings' It became a best-seller.
 But, because Tolkien maintained a long correspondence with many fans, he helped to encourage people to boycott the pirated copy.
-This boycott proved successful and eventually the company made donation to Tolkien and dropped the edition.
+This boycott proved successful and eventually, the company made a donation to Tolkien and dropped the edition.

 24. When Tolkien's son joined the army, he listed his father's occupation as 'Wizard!'